mihir09/CodeWithMe/JavaScriptChallenge1/JavaScriptChallenge1Question.md

 ## Instructions

 Navigate to JavaScriptChallenge1.js file.
-Add you logic at the dedicated space.
-Don'y modify other contents or files.
+Add your logic at the dedicated space.
+Don't modify other contents or files.

 ## Testing